-Alternative 2 would expand expeditionary and carrier capabilities by establishing two new expeditionary squadrons, adding two additional aircraft to each of the nine existing carrier squadrons, and augmenting the FRS with eight additional aircraft (a net increase of 36 aircraft).
-Alternative 2 would add an estimated 664 Navy personnel and 910 dependents to the region.
+Alternative 2 would expand expeditionary and carrier capabilities by establishing two new expeditionary squadrons, adding two additional aircraft and additional squadron personnel to each of the nine existing carrier squadrons, and augmenting the FRS with eight additional aircraft and additional squadron personnel (a net increase of 36 aircraft).
+Alternative 2 would add an estimated 628 Navy personnel and 860 dependents to the region.